wfreemansmith/nc-news-back-end/README.md

 ## Local set-up

-Before installing locally, ensure that you have as a minimum PostgreSQL version.??? and Node version?? set up on your system.
+Before installing locally, ensure that you have as a minimum PostgreSQL v15.1 and Node v19.2.0 set up on your system.
 You will be interacting with PSQL using [node-postgres](https://node-postgres.com/).

 To clone this repo to your local computer, navigate to the desired destination on your system and type ```git clone https://github.com/wfreemansmith/nc-news.git``` into the command line.